Skip to content

 What we fund

-Grants offset planning, research, and/or implementation costs for permanent collection reinstallations or temporary exhibitions drawn primarily from an institution’s permanent collection.
-Funds may be used for costs associated with:
+Grants to offset research and planning costs for permanent collection reinstallations or temporary exhibitions drawn primarily from an institution’s permanent collection.
+Funds may be used only for costs associated with:

-• planning and research, including short-term positions (e.g. research fellows or assistants), convenings, travel, and advisory committees
+• short-term positions (e.g. project-specific research fellows or assistants)

 • interpretation